Home Microphones MXL 990 Review – Best Budget Condenser Microphone?

 Nevertheless, the 990 is sturdy as can be and gives my Shure SM57 a real run for its money heft-wise.

-Both mics seem like they could withstand quite a bit of abuse, and it will really put your mind at ease knowing you’ve invested in something so durable.
+Both mics seem like they could withstand quite a bit of abuse, and it should put your mind at ease knowing you’ve invested in something so durable.

 For clarification, the 990 is 390g vs. 284 for the SM57.

-So if you thought the SM57 was heavy, boy howdy are you ever in for a shock.
+So if you thought the SM57 was heavy, boy howdy you’re in for a shock.
 This thing, like the Samson C01, could probably double as a barbell.

-In addition, the 990 comes with a rugged carrying case which you’ll really appreciate for on-the-go recording.
+In addition, the 990 comes with a rugged carrying case which you’ll appreciate for on-the-go recording.

 Style